muhammadmueenarif/AI-Powered-Chatbot---Appointment-Booking-with-AI/readme.txt

 to train. files, Text, website and q&a. we can upload any file like pdf ppt etc. upload file and click on create chatbot and chatbot will be trained according to document. ask them questions and test it.

+Train by website. in data sources, click on website option. we can give website url to crawl or give submit website sitemap. crawl means that it will get data of all url starting with our given url. it incluse all the pages of website but exclude the files or documents.

+its pricing is 19$per month but it has features that other website do not offer in this or even high price. we can get free trial of one month and then later we can buy our plan according to our needs by checking its pricing, plan sections.